Black Carbon

 Methane

 Methane emissions are generated primarily by agriculture, including from farming rice and ruminant livestock (methane is produced by bacteria in their stomachs), natural gas and petroleum systems, and waste disposal in landfills.
 It also has natural sources like wetlands.
-Methane has an atmospheric lifetime of about 12 years and a global warming potential of about 25 over a 100-year period, meaning a pound of methane has 25 times the warming power of a pound of carbon dioxide over this timespan.
-It makes up about 10 percent of greenhouse gas emissions in the United States and roughly 16 percent worldwide.
+Methane has an , meaning a pound of methane has 28 times the warming power of a pound of carbon dioxide over this timespan.
+It makes up about 12 percent of greenhouse gas emissions in the United States and roughly 18 percent worldwide in 2019.

 Reductions in methane emissions can also improve local air quality by reducing tropospheric ozone, which methane helps to produce.
 Emissions of methane are expected to continue increasing through 2030, unless immediate action is taken.
 At oil and gas wells, methane can be burned to immediately convert the gas to carbon dioxide, reducing its GWP.
 To reduce the impact from livestock, certain diets are being explored, and reductions in livestock populations would also reduce methane emissions.